ahmednafies/Redhat7-CIS-Assessment-tool/README.md

 - 3.6.3 Ensure loopback traffic is configured (Scored)

+- 3.6.3 Ensure loopback traffic is configured (Scored)

+- 3.6.4 Ensure outbound and established connections are configured (Not Scored)

+- 3.6.5 Ensure firewall rules exist for all open ports (Scored)

+- 3.7 Ensure wireless interfaces are disabled (Not Scored)

+- 4.1.1.1 Ensure audit log storage size is configured (Not Scored)

+- 4.1.3 Ensure auditing for processes that start prior to auditd is enabled (Scored)

 included but requires sudo rights

 - 1.4.1 Ensure permissions on bootloader config are configured (Scored) - requires root access